amirimah/School_District_Analysis/README.md

 The scores by school type have not changed, since very small amount of data have been removed from the dataset, as shown below.
 ![Image2](https://github.com/amirimah/School_District_Analysis/blob/main/school_type.png?raw=true)
 ## Summary
+The four changes to the school district analysis after reading and math scores have been replaced are as follows:
+- Before removing grade nine scores, the average math score was 83.42, however, after replacing the scores, the score dropped slightly to 83.35.
+- Before removing grade nine scores, the average reading score was 83.85, however, after replacing the scores, the score increased slightly to 83.90.
+- Before removing grade nine scores, the % passing math was 93.27, however, after replacing the scores, the score decreased to 93.19.
+- Before removing grade nine scores, the % overall passing was 90.95, however, after replacing the scores, the score dropped slightly to 90.63.